-- 1. Download Prescribed Forms 1 and 2 from JDS Website. - Send Prescribed Form 1 to your work supervisor as a Referee.
+- 1. Download Prescribed Forms 1 and 2 from JDS Website. - 2.
+Send Prescribed Form 1 to your work supervisor as a Referee.
 The Referee must send it directly to the JDS Office (jdsnepal-2@jds21.com) via email.
-Prescribed Form 1 sent by the applicant will NOT be accepted. - 3.
+Prescribed Form 1 sent by the applicant will NOT be accepted.
 The JDS Office will notify the receipt with Reference Number via email to the Referee (Cc to the applicant) upon receiving Prescribed Form 1.
 The applicant needs the Reference Number for application.
-Therefore, ensure asking the Referee to send Form 1 to the JDS Office at least 5 days before the application deadline.
-Form 2 needs to be filled and signed by an official who can authorize your study leave (Joint Secretary or above) of Human Resource Division or designated division for JDS Scholarship from target organization (listed on Page 10) which you work for or is your line ministry.
+Therefore, ensure asking the Referee to send Form 1 to the JDS Office at least 3 days before the application deadline.
+Form 2 needs to be filled and signed by an official who can authorize your study leave (Joint Secretary or above) of Human Resource Division or designated division for JDS Scholarship from target organization (listed on Page 8-9) which you work for or is your line ministry.
 Provincial Officials and Local Level Officials should contact OPMCM and MOFAGA respectively.
 An official seal is necessary.
-Scan the filled form and save as PDF in Max 1MB - 4.
-Prepare Research Plan with word limit of 700 words (except references and footnotes).
-Save as PDF in Max 1MB. - 5.
-Scan biometrics page (with photo) of your valid passport and save as PDF in Max 1MB. - Prepare your passport size digital photo in JPEG (150 dpi or more resolution, 413x531 pixels) in Max 1MB.
-(Close up your head and top of your shoulders so that your face takes up 70-80% of the photograph, in sharp focus and clear, show you looking directly in camera, in front of plain background, taken within 6 months). - 7.
-Scan IELTS Academic Module Test Report Form (TRF) within two years validity as of May 31st, 2022 if you have and save as PDF in max 1MB. - Scan notarized degree certificates and official transcripts (one of the Original or Provisional or Character Certificate and transcripts of bachelor's degree and above).
-SLC, +2 are NOT required.
-Save each certificate/transcript separately as PDF in max 1MB each.
+Scan the filled form and save as PDF in Max 4MB - 3.
+Download Prescribed Form3A, 3B or 3C based on the university you apply and prepare Research Plan following the instruction on the form.
+Save as PDF, less than 4MB.